Overview

 Applications will be accepted on a rolling basis until the programme is full or until the following dates:

-- Closing date for EU applicants is 28th February 2025.
+- Closing date for non EU applicants is 28 February 2026.

-- All required documentation to support an application must be submitted by 28th February 2024.
+Because interviews take place in March, all required documentation to support an application must be submitted by 28 February 2026.

 Application Queries